 - ¼ teaspoon ground nutmeg (for bakery shop flavor)

 - ½ teaspoon vanilla extract

 - 2 tablespoon dairy-free milk (or more if glaze is too dry)

 - Preheat the oven to 375 F. Grease a doughnut pan with a thin layer of coconut oil.

-- In a measuring cup, stir the apple cider vinegar into the milk and set aside for 5 minutes.
+- In a measuring cup, stir the lemon juice into the milk and set aside for 5 minutes.

 - Pour the batter into a frosting piping bag or a ziplock bag and snip the corner.
 Pipe the batter into each donut well.

 - Bake for 12-15 minutes or until the tops are just faintly golden brown.